-APPOINTEESHIP RULES: This guide explains how to become a legal appointee for someone who is claiming benefits.
+DWP APPOINTEESHIP RULES: This section explains how to become a legal appointee for someone who is claiming benefits.

 Claiming your rightful entitlements and managing your own affairs can often be a challenge.
 This is especially so for those who are mentally incapable or disabled.

 In these cases, another person can apply for the legal right to manage their affairs for them.
 This person is legally known as 'an appointee'.

 But, specific appointeeship rules apply for the right to deal with someone else's social security claims.